A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Discussion of experimental part

-\textbf{Impact of the depth.} Using binary search, it is only possible to place a critical point within a certain distance of the hyperplane (see \Cref{subsec:binary_search}).
-This creates a small error on the estimation of the weights as we can see in \autoref{tab:stat_layer}.
-For the first layer L0, the maximum error on the estimated weights is $2^{-18.9}$.
-As we exploit side-channel attacks to localize critical points, we are primarily limited by the data type processed by the DNN.
-For comparison, we include in \autoref{tab:stat_layer} the results of our extraction framework on the same target but using $64$-bit data.
-In this scenario, the maximum error for the same layer L0 is reduced to $2^{-46.6}$ which corresponds to a division of the maximum error by a factor over $500$ compared to SOTA best results in a similar scenario \cite{Carlini2020CryptanalyticEO}.
-This proves the value of side-channel attacks for the critical point search.
-However, from \autoref{tab:stat_layer}, we can also see that the performance of the extraction attack diminishes with the depth of the layer.
-This is due to the propagation of this small error on the weights in the current layer, which will be accumulated in the activation values, \textit{i.e.}, the inputs for the system of equations of the next layer.
-This observation is not intrinsic to our method, as all SOTA cryptanalytic extraction frameworks are impacted by it.
-It is then crucial to minimize the error at each layer to have the smallest impact on the next layer, which underlines the benefits of our extraction.
-Alternatively, several methods could be implemented to reduce this propagation, such as re-computation of the weights to achieve higher precision, but we leave them for future works.
+\corr{In \autoref{subsec:divide_conquer_methodo}, we introduced our strategy as a divide-and-conquer approach, which requires knowledge of the $(i-1)$-th layer to extract the $i$-th one.
+Thus, one may question the impact of error propagation if the $(i-1)$-th layer is not successfully extracted.} As mentioned in \autoref{subsec:extraction_32bits_split}, using binary search, it is only possible to place a critical point within a certain distance of the hyperplane.
+This introduces a small error in the estimation of the weights, as illustrated in \autoref{tab:stat_layer}, which provides the layer-wise statistics of the shortened MobileNetv1 extraction.
+The propagation of this small error in the current layer's weights accumulates in the activation values, \textit{i.e.}, the inputs for the system of equations of the next layer, which reduces the extraction performance of subsequent layers.
+This pattern is clearly visible in \autoref{tab:stat_layer}.
+For the first layer L0, the maximum error on the estimated weights is $2^{-18.9}$, while for the last hidden layer, this error increases to $2^{-4.3}$.
+For comparison, we also show results using $64$-bit data.
+We observe the same pattern; the difference is that higher precision in localizing critical points reduces the error after the first layer to $2^{-46.6}$, compared to $32$-bit data, resulting in a lower final error of $2^{-15.3}$.
+This error propagation is not intrinsic to our method, as all SOTA cryptanalytic extraction methodologies are affected by it.
+It is therefore crucial to minimize the error at each layer to reduce its impact on subsequent layers, highlighting the benefits of using an oracle-based methodology.
+Alternatively, several methods could be implemented to reduce this propagation, such as re-computing the weights to achieve higher precision.
+However, we leave this improvement for future work.